 However, the question remains: what led to the evolution of the cell?
 One theory that has been postulated to explain this is that of the protocell.

 What are protocells?

 The first structure to arise in the prebiotic world that could be termed a protocell was the coacervate.
-This is a spherical membraneless microdroplet which can spontaneously arise from weak organic solutions.
+This is a spherical membraneless microdroplet that can spontaneously arise from weak organic solutions.
 Coacervates are held together by hydrophobic forces and are analogous to the formation of oil droplets in water.

 As mentioned, protocells display certain characteristics in common with cells.
 However, they would have had to achieve these functions in different, simpler manners.
-In the case of membrane transport, modern cells use complex protein machineries.
+In the case of membrane transport, modern cells use complex protein machinery.
 Protocells may have achieved membrane transport (which is crucial for the exchange of content) passively via processes such as osmosis.
-In this way they could have exchanged ions and small molecules with their surrounding environment.
+In this way, they could have exchanged ions and small molecules with their surrounding environment.

 As their membranes were semi-permeable, nucleosides could have been exchanged amongst other things.
 Information exchange, one of the prerequisites for life, would have been relatively easy between one protocell and another.
-Vesicle budding could have been another mechanism which could lead to molecular and genetic exchange.
+Vesicle budding could have been another mechanism that could lead to molecular and genetic exchange.